pshdev0/utils/coursera-auto-download/README.md

 Automatically scan Coursera to download student IDs and associated ZIP files.
-Seems a bit bugger since the last cohort - probably due to Chrome updates, so may need a bit of tweaking !
+Seems a bit buggy since the last cohort - probably due to Chrome updates, so may need a bit of tweaking !

 **Steps**